Skip to Content

 Can I use store-bought mayonnaise?

 Yes, of course.
-You just need to chop your herbs and veggies and add them then tweak the flavours to your liking.
+You just need to chop your herbs and veggies and add them, then tweak the flavours to your liking.

-You should get the best mayo you can find though in order to get the best tartar sauce.
+You should get the best mayo you can find in order to get the best tartar sauce.

 Do I have to make the mayonnaise by hand?

-Depending on your food processor you will likely need to double the recipe to get the ingredients to emulsify.
+Depending on your food processor, you will likely need to double the recipe to get the ingredients to emulsify.

 Can I make this in advance?